The-Indian-Programmer/error-human-format/README.md

 ## Why?

-Raw JavaScript errors tell you *what* broke. `error-humanizer` tells you *why* it likely broke and *how* to fix it — instantly, without leaving your terminal or codebase.
+Raw JavaScript errors tell you *what* broke. `error-human-format` tells you *why* it likely broke and *how* to fix it — instantly, without leaving your terminal or codebase.

 ```
 ❌  Accessed property "id" on undefined